Atlas-OS/docs/docs/troubleshooting/removed-features.md

 Atlas gets rid of the following services and features:

 * Windows Defender
+* Windows Updates (inc. security updates)
 * Restore Points and System Reset

 ## Unsupported software/features
 * Cracked software — If they don't work, there won't be any support for them.
 * Cheating software — If they don't work, there won't be any support for them.
 * Projecting
+* Laptop Software, such as Nitro Sense or Armoury Crate do not work.